East New Market, Maryland: 19th century

 In 1832, the first formal charter incorporating the town is found, incorporated under the name of "East New Market".
 This by no means that this was the first incorporation but rather the first that can be found.
 Boundaries for the town were set at ½ mile as measured from an intersection of what was called LeCompte's Tavern.
-(1832 LAWS OF MARYLAND, JAMES THOMAS, ESQUIRE, GOVERNOR; Session Laws, 1832 Volume 547, Page 174 CHAPTER 167; Passed March 7, 1833).
 Later, a reincorporation in 1860 reduced the limits to ⅓ of a mile but still measured from "...the tavern house known as " James Lecompte's" or the " frame tavern" each way;..."
-(The Maryland Code: Public General Laws and Public Local Laws, 1860 Volume 145, Volume 2, ART.
-10.]
-DORCHESTER COUNTY.
-EAST NEW MARKET.
-Sections 133–146.
-Pages 523–525, incl.)

 The idea of tracing the town's incorporation date is not dissimilar from Dorchester County itself, which traces its establishment from 1668 and the issuance of a writ from the Governor's council to the Sheriff of Dorsett.
 The formal setting-aside of the county has been lost.

 The appellation "East" had been added in 1803 with the establishment of a post office.
 The change was made by the United States Postal Service to distinguish it from the town of New Market in Frederick County, and areas of Baltimore, Kent, and Talbot Counties Maryland as well as from several other areas up and down the Atlantic seaboard.
 Among most longtime residents, the emphasis upon the pronunciation of the town's name is on the word New, perhaps reflecting the pronunciation of the original name.

 A committed forward-thinking leadership remained active over the expanse of time.
 By the outbreak of World War I, the town already had its first bank, electric company, water company, and fire brigade.
 It had its own sanitary sewer system by the 1930s.